PlayStation Vita: Reception and sales

+The PlayStation Vita was generally well-received with critics, but decision to change from OLED to LCD screen in the revised model drew mixed reactions, and received criticism for lacking a more compelling library and the high price of its memory cards.

 According to review aggregator Metacritic, the Vita's original hardware release was generally well-received with critics, although a few concerns persisted as well.
 Metacritic editor Jason Dietz noted that reviewers tended to praise the Vita's actual hardware design and operating system, but expressed some concern on its practicality, namely competing in 2012 onward, with a large size and price, where mobile phones with large screens and cheap games were prevalent as an alternative.
 As of its initial Western launch in February 2012, out of 44 professional critic reviews, 9 fell in the "Great" rating, 29 in the "Good" rating, 6 in the "Mixed" rating, and 0 in the "Bad" or "Awful" rating.
+Will Freeman of The Guardian praised the Vita's design and controls, but questioned whether the handheld could appeal beyond dedicated gamers as smartphones and tablets became more popular.

+The high price of its proprietary memory cards was widely criticized.
+Engadget considered the Vita launched with "prohibitively expensive custom memory cards" and later stated that the cards were "outrageously priced".
+GameSpot considered their price was "grossly inflated" while The Verge remarked that their price was "extraordinarily high" compared to common SD cards.

 Its initial launch sales were generally seen as positive, selling over 300,000 units in Japan, and 200,000 units in North America.
 However, a large dropoff occurred in both regions.
 In Japan, second-week sales dropped 78%, and leveled off at selling about 12,000 units per week.
 Similarly, sales dropped off to about 30,000 to 50,000 units sold per month for the year after launch in North America.
 Overall, Sony fell far short of the worldwide sales targets of 10 million Vitas sold by the end of March 2013.
 The device sold 1.2 million units as of the end of February 2012, 4 million by the end of 2012, and were only estimated by analysts to have reached 6 million by the end of 2013, figures that have not been confirmed due to Sony's ceasing to release Vita sales figures after hitting the 4 million mark at the end of 2012.